French Animals Vocabulary: Complete Guide to Animal Names With Pronunciation Audio

 These words are pretty similar to English, which makes them easier to remember.
 You'll see them in French translations of fantasy novels and games.

-Knowing the words is one thing, but using them naturally is another.
+Knowing the words is one thing, but using them naturally and correctly in terms of grammar is another.
 Here are some practical phrases and contexts where you'll use French animal vocabulary.

 Describing animals: